-There are three conducting bodies of IELTS, IDP: Australia, British Council and Cambridge English Assessment.
-IDP and British Council conduct IELTS in India in 78 locations out of which 40 belongs to British Council and 30 to IDP.
-Various IDP Centre along with their city is given in the table below:
+There are three conducting bodies for IELTS 2021 , IDP: Australia, British Council, and Cambridge English Assessment across the world.
+But, IDP and British Council conduct IELTS in India in 78 locations out of which 40 belongs to British Council and 30 to IDP.
+Various IDP Centres along with their city is given in the table below:

 |Ahmedabad||British Council test location IDP Education|